mgedmin/findimports/README.txt

 A distinguishing feature of findimports is that it can parse doctest code inside docstrings.

+Note that not all cases are handled correctly, especially if you use 'import foo.bar.baz'.

 FindImports requires Python 2.4 or later.